gwaerondor/v3/languages/javascript/exercises/concept/booleans/.docs/after.md

-Booleans are used to represent the two truth values of logic: True and False.
+Javascript uses `true` and `false` to represent the two truth values of logic.

 In Javascript, for each of the three logical operations (AND, OR and NOT) there is a corresponding operator: `&&`, `||` and `!`.
 In general, there are rules regarding the order of the operations, and in this case the `!` (negation) is applied first, than the `&&` (conjunction) and than the `||` (disjunction).